 And while remote learning was the only option for some time, with schools now open again classroom-based learning has returned – bringing it with the challenge of re-engaging students in lessons.

-When it comes to interactive front of class displays, here are some ideas on how to leverage the technology to support student engagement.
+When it comes to interactive displays and interactive whiteboards, here are some ideas on how to leverage the technology to support student engagement.

 Keeping it social